pachyderm/docs/content/latest/reference/pipeline-spec/autoscaling.md

 ## When to Use

-You should consider using the `autoscaling` attribute in a Pachyderm Pipeline Spec when you have a workload that has variable processing requirements or when the processing load of your pipeline is difficult to predict.
+You should consider using the `autoscaling` attribute in a MLDM Pipeline Spec when you have a workload that has variable processing requirements or when the processing load of your pipeline is difficult to predict.

 Example scenarios: